NA-MIC/ProjectWeek/PW37_2022_Virtual/MONAILabel_Workshop.md

 The goal of this workshop is to prepare users and developers to make use of MONAI and MONAI Label in their work at [Project Week 37](https://projectweek.na-mic.org/PW37_2022_Virtual/).

-To request participation, please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSc_hdylCGslg6Lxl-VLYNutUoja6dZfwbhu2SHnmCyxBOP2jQ/viewform).
+~~To request participation, please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSc_hdylCGslg6Lxl-VLYNutUoja6dZfwbhu2SHnmCyxBOP2jQ/viewform).~~ Registration is closed.

 Each participant will be allocated a cloud-hosted GPU workstation provided by [AWS AppStream](https://aws.amazon.com/appstream2/faqs/).
 Instances will be allocated in the US an EU based on the location of the participant.
 See [this information about bandwidth considerations](https://docs.aws.amazon.com/appstream2/latest/developerguide/bandwidth-recommendations-user-connections.html).